-While fans of the Ghostbusters franchise have been clamoring for a third film in the series for years, the hold-ups for Ghostbusters 3 have come from seemingly every direction, starting with the script.
+First of all, just to be clear, this entry refers to an aborted project that would have involved the cast of the original Ghostbusters, not the rebooted version with a new cast that is coming out this summer.
 Dan Aykroyd originally wrote a script that revolved around the original group of Ghostbusters getting transported to a hell-like version of Manhattan, but according to Harold Ramis, “no one was motivated to pursue it,” and the script ended up being used as the basis for Ghostbusters: The Video Game.

 Then, Gene Stupnitsky and Lee Eisenberg, writer-producers on The Office, wrote a script that introduced a new group of young Ghostbusters with the old ones appearing in a mentor role, according to Ramis.
 However, the failure of their comedy Year One then put that version of the film in jeopardy.
 As if the story situation couldn’t get any more complicated, Aykroyd appeared on Larry King Now in May and said, “It’s based upon new research that’s being done in particle physics by the young men and women at Columbia University,” seemingly giving out concrete story elements.

 However, Aykroyd has never exactly been the person to ask about the status of the film, having said the film was on the verge of production on various occasions for a decade.
 And then you have potential Ghostbusters 3 director Ivan Reitman, the director of the first two films, telling Slash Film, “we’ve been thinking of alternatives, and we’re actually making some real progress, and we’ll see what happens.
 That’s the most honest answer I can think of.”
 So who knows what’s really going on with this film on the script level since even the filmmakers can’t give consistent answers.